-Let's break down the high-level architecture of a batch auction
+Let's break down the high-level architecture of a batch auction.

 CoW Protocol Batch Auctions: How Orderbook, Autopilot, and Solvers Ensure Fair Trading